In addition to independent research works, the counselling team at University of Canberra is conducting research on:

 Public Health Research that Counts

-Study and research opportunities with the Centre for Research and Action in Public Health (CeRAPH) will offer broad experience in finding solutions to public health problems.
-The Centre also focuses on advances in research methods, actively bringing a wide range of disciplinary expertise to bear on the problems it is trying to solve.
+Study and research opportunities with the Health Research Institute (UC-HRI) will offer broad experience in finding solutions to public health problems.
+The Institute also focuses on advances in research methods, actively bringing a wide range of disciplinary expertise to bear on the problems it is trying to solve.
 Current disciplines include epidemiology, psychology, biostatistics, economics, geographic information systems, ecology, policy analysis, sociology and mathematical modelling.

 Strong relationships with policy partners and external academic colleagues are fostered.
-The Centre has a growing reputation for conducting research that leads to compelling insights and policy solutions that really work.
+The Institute has a growing reputation for conducting research that leads to compelling insights and policy solutions that really work.

 UC Research Institute For Sport and Exercise